 19. My God will meet all your needs (Philippians 4:19)

 “And my God will meet all your needs according to the riches of his glory in Christ Jesus.”

 In his letter to the Philippians, Paul echoed Jesus’ words, using his own life as an example.
 Throughout his ministry, Paul was shipwrecked multiple times, beaten to within an inch of death, and constantly at risk of being killed.
 He also spent time in poverty with nothing to eat (Philippians 4:12–13).
 Because of these experiences, Paul knew God would meet his needs—and he could confidently promise that God will meet our needs too.

 Looking for even more encouraging Holy Bible verses to uplift those around you?
 Check out our blog post: 20 Bible Verses About Strength.

 20. You are my refuge and my shield (Psalm 119:114–115)

 I have put my hope in your word.

 that I may keep the commands of my God!”

 When a child wants to feel safe, they run to the arms of an adult they trust or they run to a favorite hiding spot.
 The psalmist said that when we need safety and comfort, we can run to God, our great protector.
-Like a mighty fortress or an impenetrable shield, God can absorb the blows life deals us, and he can keep us from being overwhelmed.
+Like a mighty fortress or an impenetrable shield, the Heavenly Father can absorb the blows life deals us, and he can keep us from being overwhelmed.